 - Algebra: One year in high school

 - Plane Geometry: One year in high school (cannot be modified, basic, or informal)

 - College-Preparatory Math: One year in high school, or 1 college course at the level of Algebra 2 or beyond

 - Single Foreign Language: Two years of the same language in high school or two semesters of the same language in college

 Scores from either the ACT or the SAT are not required of transfer applicants.
 However, if you've taken either test, we encourage you to provide us with your scores.
 Your results will be considered as supplemental academic information and may help strengthen your application.
 Please note that the writing portion of the ACT is no longer required.
 Test scores should be sent directly from the testing service.
 Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

-Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
+Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score.
+This is not necessary if the applicant has completed a college level English composition course at a US college or university.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.

 Numbers alone do not determine admissibility.
 Nonacademic factors may also be considered.
 We look for students with special or unique talents, who bring significant extracurricular or employment experiences, and those who give of themselves and who will enrich our campus community.
 While nonacademic factors will make a good applicant strong, they will never make an academically weak applicant admissible.